eth-protocol-fellows/protocol-studies/docs/wiki/protocol/design-rationale.md

 A user's "balance" in the system is thus the total value of the set of coins for which the user has a private key capable of producing a valid signature.
 The account based model is more flexible and allows for more complex transactions.

 Ethereum follows an accounts based model over the UTXOs.
 While UTXOs provide a higher degree of privacy, they also introduce more complexity to a system like Ethereum.
-Accounts also offer high fungibility, enabling greater flexibility ub implementations such as decentralized exchanges, which aligns with Ethereum's original purpose.
+Accounts are also fungible, enabling greater flexibility of implementations such as decentralized exchanges, which aligns with Ethereum's original purpose.

 #### Benefits of Accounts
 - **Space Saving**: for example, if an account has 5 UTXO, then switching from a UTXO model to an account model would reduce the space requirements from (20 + 32 + 8) * 5 = 300 bytes (20 for the address, 32 for the transactionId and 8 for the value) to 20 + 8 + 2 = 30 bytes (20 for the address, 8 for the value, 2 for a nonce(see below)).
 In reality savings are not nearly this massive because accounts need to be stored in a Patricia tree (see below) but they are nevertheless large.
 Additionally, transactions can be smaller (eg. 100 bytes in Ethereum vs. 200-250 bytes in Bitcoin) because every transaction need only make one reference and one signature and produces one output.